USA :: Texas :: Collin County

 Your Humble ML out.

-over 1 year agoI hope you're getting a lot of good sleep, engaging in healthy habits, and stretching daily in preparation for NaNoWriMo, which starts in just eleven days.
+almost 2 years agoI hope you're getting a lot of good sleep, engaging in healthy habits, and stretching daily in preparation for NaNoWriMo, which starts in just eleven days.
 In eleven days, the insanity begins.
 In eleven days (and this is the third time I had to correct my spelling of eleven), you embark on a line-by-line journey to 50,000 words that have never existed before.
 But you'll make it so.

 Write-ins are designed to ensure you're not going on this journey alone, because quests are always more fun with companions.
 And we have some wonderful write-ins in store for you.
 If you have a few of your own, come by the forums or the North Texas Rough Writers FB page and let me know.
 I'll put it on the calendar.